 This MD&A uses the terms "measured", "indicated" and "inferred" when referring to mineral resources.
 The Company advises U.S. investors that the Securities and Exchange Commission's recently effective updated mining disclosure rules are substantially similar to the corresponding Canadian Institute of Mining, Metallurgy and Petroleum definitions, as required by National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101"), but are not identical so our mineral reserve and mineral resource disclosure may not be directly comparable to the disclosures made by domestic United States issuers or non-domestic United States issuers.
 The estimation of "measured" and "indicated" mineral resources involves greater uncertainty as to their existence and economic feasibility than the estimation of proven and probable reserves.
-The estimation of "inferred" resources involves far greater uncertainty as to their existence involves for greater uncertainty as to their existence involves for greater uncertainty as to their estimation of other categories of resources.
+The estimation of "inferred" resources involves far greater uncertainty as to their existence and economic viability than the estimation of other categories of resources.
 It cannot be assumed that all or any part of a "measured", "indicated" or "inferred" mineral resource will ever be upgraded to a higher category.